 Users enter transaction details in FB50, and the system assigns a document number, validates that debits equal credits, and performs mandatory field checks before posting.

 The document header records date, currency, and reference information.
 Line items capture individual account postings with amounts.
-The system updates G/L accounts and subsidiary ledgers in real-time upon saving.
+The system updates G/L accounts and subsidiary ledgers in real-time.

-Immediate posting to General Ledger accounts occurs, with automatic updates to Customer/Vendor ledgers for AR/AP transactions, real-time cash position updates, and instant reflection in financial statements.
+Immediate posting to General Ledger accounts occurs, with automatic updates to Customer/Vendor ledgers, real-time cash position updates, and instant reflection in financial statements.

 Documents are marked as "posted" and locked for editing.
-Reversal is possible using FB08 if needed.
-Complete audit trails are maintained for all changes, with archiving available for long-term storage and retrieval.
+Reversal is possible using FB08.
+Complete audit trails are maintained for all changes.

 Posting Rules for Different Cash Journal Transactions

 In SAP FICO, posting rules determine how cash transactions are recorded in the system.
-These rules ensure that each cash movement is properly posted to the General Ledger (G/L) for accuracy, compliance, and transparency.
+These rules ensure that each cash movement is properly posted to the General Ledger (G/L) for accuracy.

 Configuration T-Codes for Cash Journal in SAP FICO